softwaresaved/international-survey/analysis/text_zaf.md

 # Section 3: Questions about employment

+The participants work principally for an university (45%, n=10) and for research organisation (32%, n=7).
+They work in more different field than they come from.
+The majority still works in Physics and Astronomy (29%, n=12) but several of them are working in Computer Science (12%, n=5), Mathematics (10%, n=4) and Education (7%, n=3).

 ### What type of organisation do you work for?
 ### Which University?
 Please please provide the full official name of the university or organisation e.g. University of Cape Town if your organisation is not listed
 ### Which organisation do you work for?